andrew-raphael-lukasik/NativeGrid/README.md

 # NativeGrid
 GOALs:
 1. Create grid data class that works well with Unity.Jobs and ECS.
-It's not a NativeContainer (Im thinking about it but it's not decided yet)
-2. No GC allocations outside DEBUG
+2. No GC allocations outside DEBUG.
+It's not a NativeContainer tho (Im thinking about it but it's not decided yet)

 WARNING: this is work in progress, not production ready yet.